 Religious Studies GCSE (AQA Syllabus A) is essentially an in-depth study of TWO religions and FOUR Philosophical and Ethical themes.
-It is intended to challenge students with questions about belief, values, meaning, purpose and truth, and to help them to develop further their own attitude towards religious issues.
-It should also help them to gain an appreciation of how religion, philosophy and ethics form the basis of our culture.
+It is intended to challenge you with questions about belief, values, meaning, purpose and truth, and to help you to develop further your own attitude towards religious issues.
+It should also help you to gain an appreciation of how religion, philosophy and ethics form the basis of our culture.

-In addition, students will develop their analytical and critical thinking skills, the ability to work with abstract ideas, and their research skills, all things that will help prepare them for further study.
-As well as being a well-regarded academic qualification and a mechanism by which they can explore their own and others' attitudes, beliefs and values there are many other areas of the school curriculum (and life) in which knowledge of RS is highly relevant: it is a good foundation for understanding and further study of topics in Law, History, Art, Science, Ethics, Philosophy, Psychology, English, the Media, Politics, Sociology, and many more.
+In addition, you will develop your analytic and critical thinking skills, the ability to work with abstract ideas, and your research skills: all things that will help prepare you for further study.
+As well as being a well-regarded academic qualification and a mechanism by which you can explore your own and others' attitudes, beliefs and values there are many other areas of the school curriculum (and life) in which knowledge of RS is highly relevant: it is a good foundation for understanding and further study of topics in Law, History, Art, Science, Ethics, Philosophy, Psychology, English, the Media, Politics, Sociology, and many more.

-During the course students will study Christianity and Buddhism and four Religious, Philosophical and Ethical Studies themes selected from a choice of six.
-This will enable them to understand the nature and diversity of religious traditions - as well as non-religious beliefs such as atheism and humanism - and then apply these to a range of religious and non-religious issues in contemporary British society.
-Hopefully students will find it interesting to explore how many religious ideas and principles have either directly influenced the behaviour of religious people and others or been absorbed into other practices, from how people make informed ethical decisions - on issues like going to war or the death penalty - to more recent adoptions of meditation techniques to help with mental health issues.
+During the course you will study Christianity and Buddhism and four Religious, Philosophical and Ethical Studies themes selected from a choice of six.
+This will enable you to understand the nature and diversity of religious traditions - as well as non-religious beliefs such as atheism and humanism - and then apply these to a range of religious and non-religious issues in contemporary British society.
+Hopefully you will find it interesting to explore how many religious ideas and principles have either directly influenced the behaviour of religious people and others or been absorbed into other practices, from how people make informed ethical decisions - on issues like going to war or the death penalty to more recent adoptions of meditation techniques to help with mental health issues.